Ruochen1105/OnlineChattingRoom/README.md

 * (5 points) Integrate user authentication
     * I'm going to be using passport for user authentication
+    * I'm going to use JsonWebToken for keeping track of user authentication status

 * (2 points) Deploy on Heroku
     * I'm going to deploy my app on Heroku